aimeos/aimeos-docs/src/config/mshop/order-manager.md

 ## transaction/name

-Class name of the used order base service transaction manager implementation
+Class name of the used order service transaction manager implementation

 ```
-mshop/order/manager/service/transaction/name = Standard
+mshop/order/manager/service/transaction/name =
 ```

-* Default: `Standard`
 * Type: string - Last part of the class name
-* Since: 2023.01
+* Since: 2015.10

-Each default order base service transaction manager can be replaced by an alternative imlementation.
+Each default order service transaction manager can be replaced by an alternative imlementation.
 To use this implementation, you have to set the last part of the class name as configuration value so the manager factory knows which class it has to instantiate.